torahappy/Prophyan/happy/matagaki.eng.2023.md

 Words work as if to support the unchangeable reality.
 I created this work to show that it is possible to reverse this effect and change the reality through transforming words and realizing hidden networks behind them.
 If we can catch a glimpse of "the world (or words) that could have been", the sense of stagnation in our current reality may be eased a little.

 To be more specific, after the visitor types some text, the computer starts to select words with the same sequence of consonants.
 The visitor can interfere in the selection by moving the mouse.
 During the selection process, words are spoken by the computer (via auto-speech system of the OS).
-After sufficient words are selected to construct a new consonent-friend sentence, the whole passage is read again in two ways: in accordance with the original consonants (which is typed by the visitor) and re-interpretation of generated text by auto-speech AI.
+After sufficient words are selected to construct a new consonant-friend sentence, the whole passage is read again in two ways: in accordance with the original consonants (which is typed by the visitor) and re-interpretation of generated text by auto-speech AI.
 Because Japanese has many forms (Kanji, Hiragana, Katakana, Alphabet, etc.), a sentence can be read infinitely different ways.
 The auto-speech AI guesses the most probable way of reading (although sometimes they speak in "wrong way"), however it may not include original consonants.
 Therefore I make it to read in two ways.

 <div class="split"></div>